CCBDA-UPC/Assignments-2025/Lab06.md

 <img alt="Lab05-aws-account.png" src="images/Lab05-aws-account.png" height="400px"/>

-To authorize your Docker client, run the following command.
-Replacing `<account-id>` with the actual account ID that you just found:
+To authorize your Docker command line client, run the following command replacing `<account-id>` with the actual account ID that you just found:

 ```bash